 This year’s theme is “An Evening of Fire & Ice…Igniting Educational Excellence.”

-Online ticket registration opens 9/1/18 at highlandfoundation.org.
+Online ticket registration is now open at highlandfoundation.org.
 Cost is $100 per person ($75 for Highland staff members).
-Cash bar available.

 Guests will also enjoy dinner, dancing, live and silent auctions with spectacular gifts, as well as a dessert auction featuring many talented local bakers and pastry chefs.